Published on: October 21, 2025

 These are just some examples of countries that may present an increased risk to travelers for contracting diseases they may be unaccustomed to fighting off.
 It is important to research if there are any health advisories in relation to where you are going so you can be sure to see a clinic beforehand.

-• Typhoid, Hepatitis A, diarrhea
+India Typhoid, Hepatitis A, diarrhoea

-• Malaria, dengue, typhoid, diarrhea, Hepatitis A
+Kenya Malaria, dengue, typhoid, diarrhoea, Hepatitis A

-• Thailand
+Thailand Diarrhoea

-• Dengue and Typhoid Fever
+Peru Dengue and Typhoid Fever

-• Hepatitis A
+Indonesia Hepatitis A

-• Dengue, Hepatitis A, diarrhea
+Sri Lanka Dengue, Hepatitis A, diarrhoea

-• Typhoid fever, Dengue, Hepatitis A, diarrhea
+Dominican Republic Typhoid fever, Dengue, Hepatitis A, diarrhoea

 Travel Clinics in Tampa, St. Petersburg, and Orlando